Barnsley Creative Health Partnership

 Things to Live for

-‘Things to Live For’ was a six-week course led by Creative Recovery using art and connection to aid people to make changes, to shift focus towards some of the positive aspects of life and develop creative ways of coping in difficult times.
+‘Things to Live For’ was a six-week course led by Creative Recovery using art and connection to aid people to develop creative ways of coping in difficult times.